jrcarob/Mortality_projections/README.md

 Spanish data confirms that mortality is falling at all ages with a different behaviour according to different ages.

-In order to fit Lee - Carter model lca function can be used and we apply it
+In order to fit Lee - Carter model, the R function 'lca' can be used to estimate ax, bx and kt and see the behavior of the data.

 ![mortesp3](https://user-images.githubusercontent.com/45860181/52143349-82368000-265b-11e9-8cf6-66d883d6ab87.png)

+Male and female trend have a similar pattern .
+As we can expect, the mortality grows with the age (ax pattern).
+However, is significantly remarkable the decreasing in some age-range.
+This behavior sistematically repeats as it can be seen in the figure and further investigation must be done in order to explain such trend.
+As expected, the estimator of 'kt' has a decreasing trend with the increment of time.

+The predicted values of kt rescaled to zero in the last observed year (2016) are also computed.

 ![mortesp4](https://user-images.githubusercontent.com/45860181/52143504-f40ec980-265b-11e9-970f-9d526a78e84a.png)

+Finally, the derivation of the full pattern of rates where past and forecasted rates are here binded in the same matrix.
+We report here the pattern of past and forecasted rates according to different population for people aged 65.
+The expected improvement is clearly visible in the Figure.

 ![mortesp5](https://user-images.githubusercontent.com/45860181/52143766-9dee5600-265c-11e9-9d95-3d91c0d4f6aa.png)